petrows/smarthome-wemos-d1-room-sensor/README.md

 ![Device image](doc/device-pic.jpg)

-This project designed to provide some simple-to-repeat, DIY sensor with features:
+This project designed to provide some simple-to-repeat, WiFi DIY sensor with features:

+* Telemetry to Smarthome systems: CO² level, Temperature, Humidity and Pressure
 * Runs Tasmota out-of-the-box, no DIY firmware required, all Tasmota features are on place (WebUI, MQTT, etc)
 * Uses cheap Wemos-D1 board as CPU and WiFi
 * Do not require SMD components installation, can be assembled with regural solder